Running Docker in my Homelab

 sudo usermod -aG docker $USER

-The docker compose command allows us to pre-define parameters for a new docker container in a .yaml file.
-Its primary functionality is to define and configure stacks of docker containers to work together in an easy-to-read and unified location.
+The docker compose command allows us to pre-define parameters for a new docker container in a compose.yaml or compose.yml (previously docker-compose.yml/yaml) file.
 When using docker compose in this way, it is important that the containers are declared before the are necessary.
-In my Nextcloud docker-compose.yaml, for example, the declaration of the Postgres container must come before the Redis container because Redis is dependent on Postgres to function.
+In my Nextcloud compose file, for example, the declaration of the Postgres container must come before the Redis container because Redis is dependent on Postgres to function.
 The Nextcloud container requires both and is itself a requirement for the Nginx container.

-That is not the only benefit that using docker compose can bring to the homelab.
 By declaring the variables and parameters of a container in a file, it provides an easy reference for all of the initialization settings as well as a way of easily reproducing containers with the same settings.
-These benefits could also be done by writing the traditional docker commands in a script - something I will certainly be exploring in the future - but there's something to be said about the readability of .yaml files.
+These benefits could also be done by writing the traditional docker commands in a script - something I will certainly be exploring in the future - but there's something to be said about the readability of .yml files.
 Speaking of readability, there are two things worth highlighting:

-1. Passwords are stored inside .env files sibling to each docker-compose.yaml:
+Passwords are stored inside .env files sibling to each compose.yml:

 # inside ~/container